Find out how gambling occurs within the game of Backgammon in the article below!

 The Crawford rule

-The Crawford rule is another option which can be brought into a game.
+The Crawford rule is another option which can be brought into a game of backgammon.
 This states that if either player is just one point away from winning the match, the next game is played without the doubling cube.
 If the match is still not over after that game the doubling cube comes back in use.

 The reason for this rule is that the weaker player is inclined to simply double and redouble because they have nothing to lose.
 They are seen as having an ‘unfair’ opportunity to use the doubling cube to snatch victory against the run of play.